 - Deep Blue as HQ for radio charging and signing in/out & hats for our regular patrollers.

-- Dunes Restaurant for beach briefing and vouchers for refreshments
+- Dunes Restaurant for beach briefing and refreshments / coffee whilst on patrol

 - Prizes / Vouchers for our top patrollers

 - First shift starting at 08:00 – Collect radio and vest from Deep Blue

 - Last shift ending at 18:00 – Drop radio and vest at Deep Blue.

 - There is also a new slot from 18:00 to 20:00 for our HBNW "Super Heroes."

 - Shifts to collect from the previous shift at Deep Blue.
 Please place radio on charge.

 - Please wear the HBNW reflective vest AT ALL TIMES for the duration of your 2 hour patrol.